 Do you ever pull something out of the freezer in the morning, and then get to dinner and have absolutely no idea what you intended on doing with it?
 That's what happened here.
-I pulled some salmon out, and then drew a complete blank come dinner time.
+I pulled out some salmon, and then drew a complete blank come dinner time.

-So, after rummaging around in the fridge, I found a batch of homemade salsa verde leftover over after making these chicken and zucchini skewers.
+So, after rummaging around in the fridge, I found a batch of homemade salsa verde leftover over after making marinated grilled chicken kabobs with zucchini.
 I spread that garlicky goodness on the salmon, threw it in a foil packet with some veg, and hey presto, dinner was served.
-And I have to say, it was seriously satisfying.

 I also served with a little side salad, simply because I was super excited to be harvesting my own lettuce in the garden for the first time ever 🙂 It's definitely the simplest things that can be the most satisfying.

 Let me know if you try out this salsa verde baked salmon in foil, and if you love it as much as my whole family did.
 Happy eating!

 Salsa Verde Baked Salmon in Foil

 - 1 teaspoon crushed chilli flakes

 - ⅓ cup extra virgin olive oil

 - 1 ¼ lbs fresh green beans ends trimmed